EdmundBenedict/lordcephei.github.io/pages/cl_lmf.md

                      and a second direction vector with its number of points.
 Default values will be taken for any of the three sets you do not specify.
-The density generated is the smooth density, augmented by the local densities in a polynomial approximation (see option core= below)
+The density generated is the smooth density, augmented by the local densities in a polynomial approximation (see option core= below).

-                     The options are specifications (see below) and different options are separated by delimiters
-                     (chosen to be ``:'' in this text; the delimiter actually taken, is the first character after ``wden'')
+                     The options are specifications (see below) and different options are separated by delimiters (chosen to be ":" in this text; the delimiter actually taken, is the first character after "wden").

                      At present, there is no capability to interpolate the smoothed density to an arbitrary plane, so you